Beckster6211/rps-evolution/README.md

 I went back to the hackathon on occasion and atleast completed the main concept of it so the result are displayed on the screen (with the dom manipulation).

-### Version 2 - HTML CSS JS
+### Version 2 - HTML CSS JS 🥡

 This differs from before as player can pick from the options with buttons for each one instead of having to type it into an input field.
 This improvement makes it more playable and easier to follow.

 I have also styled this version with better css, background image and media queries for use on different devices.

-### Version 3 - React
+### Version 3 - React 👩‍🍳

 This version I converted the previous into React using some of the same logic but I did have to change the JS to JSX and use states in order for the game and code to function in a cleaner and better way.

-### Rock Paper Scissors Evolution
+### Rock Paper Scissors Evolution 💡

 I combined all the versions into one project making this a cool way of being able to track my own progress, skills and knowledge.
+Version 1 is like a ready meal.
+Version 2 is like a takeaway.
+Version 3 is like eating at a restaurant.

-#### Making this
+#### Making this 🧰 🛠️

 For general app construction
 <br/>